 Practitioner.
 Systems Designer.
 Consultant.
 Trainer.

 John is a school psychologist and the retired director of security, safety, and risk management for the Salem-Keizer School District.
-He has more than 30 years of experience in threat assessment and management, psycho-educational evaluation, crisis intervention, behavioral intervention, and security and risk management systems consultation.
+He has more than 30 years of experience in preventive behavioral threat assessment and management, psycho-educational evaluation, crisis intervention, behavioral intervention, and security and risk management systems consultation.
 He is recognized internationally as an expert in threat assessment and as a pioneer of multidisciplinary threat assessment.